-Some Mac users might want to make the leap to Apple’s macOS Monterey beta right now.
-Others are better off staying put on stable software like macOS Big Sur.
+Some Mac users might want to install Apple’s macOS Monterey beta right now.
+Others are better off staying put on stable macOS software.

-Apple confirmed macOS Monterey during its WWDC 2021 keynote address and it used the show to showcase the changes coming in the new operating system.
+Apple confirmed macOS Monterey during its WWDC 2021 keynote address and it used the show to showcase the changes coming to Mac later this year.

-The official version of macOS Monterey arrives in the fall, but you can try a pre-release version of the software right now via Apple’s beta program.
+The official version of macOS Monterey arrives in the fall, but you can try a pre-release version of the software right now via Apple’s beta programs.

 There are plenty of reasons to give macOS Monterey a spin right now.
 The beta includes several notable changes including improvements to Maps, Safari, and many other enhancements.